AdnanHodzic/auto-cpufreq/README.md

 **Please note:**
 * Make sure [snapd](https://snapcraft.io/docs/installing-snapd) is installed and `snap version` version is >= 2.44 for `auto-cpufreq` to fully work due to [recent snapd changes](https://github.com/snapcore/snapd/pull/8127).

-* Fedora users will [encounter following error](https://twitter.com/killyourfm/status/1291697985236144130).
-Due to `cgroups v2` [being in development](https://github.com/snapcore/snapd/pull/7825).
-This problem can be resolved by either running `sudo snap run auto-cpufreq` after snap installation.
-Or using [auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq/#auto-cpufreq-installer) which doesn't have this issue.
+* Fedora users will [encounter following error](https://twitter.com/killyourfm/status/1291697985236144130) due to `cgroups v2` [being in development](https://github.com/snapcore/snapd/pull/7825).
+This problem can be resolved by either running `sudo snap run auto-cpufreq` after the snap installation or by using the [auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq/#auto-cpufreq-installer) which doesn't have this issue.

 ### auto-cpufreq-installer